 - If you don’t think the best photographer is the best artist in the show, place the name and booth number of the better artist(s) above that of the best photographer.
 Make this list as complete as you can, as your time permits.
 Do not mention any pre-photographer (or non-photographer) that is NOT as good as the best photographer.

 - The best photographer will receive one point for every photographer that s/he beat.
-If there were 10 photographers out of the 50 artists, your candidate for the best photographer will receive nine points.
+If there were ten photographers out of the 50 artists, your candidate for the best photographer would receive nine points.

-Keep in mind, this is a supplemental award, not a competing award.
-Consider it an extension of the regular awards designed to make sure photographers get a fair shake.
-Just as in the regular awards, where the winner of Best-In-Show would not then also win Best 2-D Artist, if the top candidate for the Photographers’ Choice Award already has an award, we will move on to the next candidate (unless the selectee would rather have ours, in which case they would turn down their other award and all associated prize money.
-As of now, our award includes no monetary prize, nor a traditional ribbon.
-We may have a nice certificate, stating:
+Keep in mind that this is a supplemental award, not a competing award.
+Consider it an extension of the regular awards designed to ensure photographers get a fair shake.
+Just as in the regular awards, where the winner of Best-In-Show would not then also win Best 2-D Artist, if the top candidate for the Photographers’ Choice Award already has an award, we will move on to the next candidate (unless the selectee would rather have ours, in which case they would turn down their other award and all associated prize money).
+As of now, our award includes no monetary prize nor a traditional ribbon.
+We may have a nice certificate stating:

 (This artist) has been selected by a vote of the photographers participating in this festival to be the best artist in this event.

-We might even be able to supply a nice frame in which to display your certificate (but we might need to get the frame back at the end of the show).
-These sorts of details we still need to work out.
+We might even be able to supply a nice frame to display your certificate (but we might need to get the frame back at the end of the show).
+These are the sort of details we still need to work out.

 As stated above, this is the first draft of this proposal.
 As you see, there is still plenty of work to do.
-If you have any suggestions or comments, feel free to add them in the comment section below.
+If you have any suggestions or comments, please write them in the comment section below.
 If you would prefer to be anonymous to my readers, click on the “Private Blog Comment” link” at the top of this page.
 Thanks for your help.